jondot/hygen/README.md

 You can guard against double injection:

 * `skip_if` - a regular expression / text.
 If exists injection is skipped.

+Also you can insert or remove empty line to injection body.
+That feature very useful if your editor or formatter automatically insert blank line at the end of file on save:

+* `eof_last` - if falsy - trim blank line from the end of injection body, if truthy - insert it.

 ### Build Your Own